 Safer Communities Survey Results

-During Quarter 2 (July - September), 529 residents were surveyed across the area command; of these, 174 (33%) identified at least one problem in their neighbourhood.
+During Quarter 2 (July - September), 2,807 residents were surveyed across the force area; of these, 915 (33%) identified at least one problem in their neighbourhood.

 The chart below shows the top ten priorities for the force in descending order, along with the score for each priority*: